What Happens in Our Rooms

 We have an open door policy at the centre.
 We welcome mothers who would like to continue breastfeeding once their child has start care and work with you to ensure this occurs smoothly as possible.
 We also encourage families to visit at anytime during the day so you can feel involved in your child’s day.

-The Toddler room is a warm and friendly environment- the staff in this room care for children between the age of 1.5-2.5 years.
+The Toddler room is a warm and friendly environment and the children are between 1.5 and 2.5 years of age.

 Families are welcome to share cultural experiences and contribute to programming ideas.